New Library Induction

 Please be ready to identify yourself to Library staff on request, if you do not have your Library card please ensure you know your CRSID (or university email address!).

 A map can be picked up from the map holders in the entrance foyer and throughout the Library, the Library map can also be accessed on the Library Map page.

-Library rules and COVID-19 safety protocols are in place to provide a safe and welcoming environment that is conducive to study for all users and staff.
-By using the Library you are expected to follow the library rules and covid protocols.
+The Library rules and COVID-19 guidance is in place to provide a safe and welcoming environment that is conducive to study for all users and staff.
+By accessing the Library you are expected to follow the library rules.